Recumbent seating, five-point harness, and pedals to keep your child engaged and safe!

 In conclusion, if it is in your budget, the Weehoo is a must for any biking family.
 From bike seats to trailer and other trailer cycles, the Weehoo is by far the favorite amongst our kids as well as my husband and I. Beyond the entertainment value it provides, since welcoming the Weehoo into our family, my husband and I have both been able to get out and ride more often as we are no longer limited to our four-year-olds physical limitations on his personal bike.
 When used with our BoBike Mini City, I have also been able to go for extended rides with my two youngest, which were previously cut short by my four-year-olds “boredom” in our bike trailer.
 As a final note, while the price of the Weehoo is high, they also have a very high resale value and sell used for about $250ish.

 Weehoo i-Go Pro Two

-Weehoo recently released a two passenger version of the the i-Go Pro trailer.
-While the two seater model is available through Weehoo’s site for $519, the trailer will soon be available as single seat with one basket as well.
-In the double seat model, the back rider does not pedal, but has a sturdy foot rest with straps to rest their feet on.
-To save weight, the seat of the double are now made with aluminum versus steel (same with the single Weehoo seats), which makes the double only 10 lbs. heaver than the single Weehoo.
+Weehoo recently released a two-passenger version trailer.
+In the double seat model, the back rider does not pedal but has a sturdy footrest with straps to rest their feet on.
+To save weight, the seat of the double are made with aluminum versus steel (same with the single Weehoo seats), which makes the double only 10 lbs. heaver than the single Weehoo.

 Weehoo’s Facebook Community Page: Contains great video’s and tips from owners.